Sahib12/smartParkingTcs/README.md

 * Connect Arduino to Raspberry pi via USB (We assume that you have already integrated the IR sensor into Arduino).
 * Navigate to the folder 'RaspberrySendState'.
 * Open Terminal/Power Shell at this location and run the command `npm install` to install the dependencies.
 * Open the file index.js in any editor.
 There are four variables named `lat`, `lng`, `url`, `rate`.
 We need to put in values into these variables.
 We are hardcoding the values.
 This setup has to be done just once.
+GPS module can be used to get the location coordinates directly.
     * lat - It contains the latitude of the parking slot.
     * lng - It contains the longitude of the parking slot.
     * rate - It contains the parking charges per minute.